Comparing Diamond S Shipping (DSSI) and Its Rivals

-Diamond S Shipping (NYSE: DSSI) is one of 17 publicly-traded companies in the “Transportation services” industry, but how does it weigh in compared to its rivals?
-We will compare Diamond S Shipping to similar businesses based on the strength of its institutional ownership, analyst recommendations, dividends, earnings, valuation, risk and profitability.
+Diamond S Shipping (NYSE: DSSI) is one of 17 public companies in the “Transportation services” industry, but how does it weigh in compared to its peers?
+We will compare Diamond S Shipping to similar companies based on the strength of its institutional ownership, analyst recommendations, earnings, valuation, profitability, risk and dividends.

 Profitability

-This table compares Diamond S Shipping and its rivals’ net margins, return on equity and return on assets.
+This table compares Diamond S Shipping and its peers’ net margins, return on equity and return on assets.

 |Net Margins